Rosa Lavín: Chairperson of the Confederation of Cooperative Companies of the Basque Country

+Lavín has also been involved on several occasions in the social economy business relations with the Government of Spain.
 In 2022, at the presentation of the Strategic Project for Economic Recovery and Transformation (PERTE) at the Palace of Moncloa (Madrid), together with Pedro Sánchez, Nadia Calviño and Yolanda Díaz, she defended the participation of cooperative companies in the elaboration of public policies.

-In addition, Lavín is member of the board of directors of the Spanish Confederation of Social Economy Companies (CEPES), the Spanish employers' organization.
+In addition, since 2022 Lavín is also a board member of the board of directors of the Spanish Confederation of Social Economy Companies (CEPES), the Spanish employers' organization, chaired by Juan Antonio Pedreño.

 She is a member of the Working Group of Women Leaders of the Social Economy, launched in 2023 by the second vice president and Minister of Labor and Social Economy of the Government of Spain Yolanda Díaz, a group of 26 women leaders in the social economy for the implementation of advances in gender equality in the social economy.